-Available Fe exhibited considerable variability with values ranging from 8.19 to 101.60 mg/kg.
-The maximum value was much higher than the 75th percentile (31.03 mg kg-1), suggesting the presence of a few soils with high available Fe.
+The Available Fe exhibited considerable variability, with values ranging from 8.19 to 101.60 mg/kg.
+The maximum value obtained was significantly higher than the 75th percentile (31.03 mg kg-1), indicating the presence of soils with high available Fe.
 Oxalate and CBD-extractable Fe contents exhibited relatively limited variation, with median values closely matching the means, indicating a fairly uniform distribution across soils and the absence of notable outliers.
 The FeOX/FeCBD ratio displayed substantial variability among samples, with values ranging from 0.12 to 2.28.
 The high standard deviation relative to the mean reflected marked differences in the proportion of amorphous to crystalline Fe forms across soils.

-Aci-Fe, Om-Fe, Cry FeO-Fe, Res-Fe, and total Fe contents generally exhibited moderate to substantial variability, but their distributions appeared relatively balanced across soils, as indicated by the close agreement between mean and median values and the absence of notable outliers.
-However, MnO-Fe showed greater variability, with a maximum value (541.5 mg kg-1) considerably exceeding the 75th percentile (252.44 mg kg-1), suggesting enrichment in a few soils.
-Amorphous Fe oxides exhibited a particularly wide range, from 476.88 to 15431.25 mg kg-1, with a slight right skewness evident from the mean exceeding the median.
+The contents of Aci-Fe, Om-Fe, Cry FeO-Fe, Res-Fe, and total Fe exhibited moderate to substantial variability, yet their distributions appeared relatively balanced across soils, as indicated by the close agreement between mean and median values and the absence of notable outliers.
+However, MnO-Fe showed greater variability, with a maximum value (541.5 mg kg-1) considerably exceeding the 75th percentile (252.44 mg kg-1), suggesting enrichment in a limited number of soils.
+Amorphous Fe oxides demonstrated a substantial range, varying from 476.88 to 15,431.25 mg kg-1, exhibiting a slight right skew.

 3.2.
 Physicochemical properties

-The soils were predominantly acidic, ranging from 4.55 to 6.41, with a mean pH of 5.68 (Table 1).
-The acidity can be attributed to the tropical climate, where heavy rainfall promotes intense leaching of basic cations (Chandran et al., 2005), as well as the influence of the acidic nature of the parent materials.
-Similar observations were reported by Adhilakshmi et al. (2023) in their study on the chemical status of soils across different AEUs of Kerala.
+The soils exhibited a predominance of acidic characteristics, with pH values ranging from 4.55 to 6.41, and an average pH of 5.68, as indicated in Table.
+The observed acidity can be attributed to the tropical climate, where heavy rainfall promotes intense leaching of basic cations (Chandran et al., 2005), as well as the influence of the acidic nature of the parent materials.
+Adhilakshmi et al. (2023) also reported similar observations in their study on the chemical status of soils across different AEUs of Kerala.

-Organic carbon content averaged 1.10% falling within the medium range for most samples.
-In tropical climates, the oxidation of organic matter tends to be high due to favourable temperature and moisture conditions (Mubarak and Rosenani, 2003).
+The mean Organic carbon content was found to be 1.10%, which is within the medium range for the majority of the samples analyse samples.
+In tropical climates, the oxidation of organic matter is known to be high due to the presence of favourable temperature and moisture conditions (Mubarak and Rosenani, 2003).
 Soils with higher clay content typically exhibit lower permeability to air and water, reducing aeration and thereby slowing organic matter decomposition.
-Moreover, fine soil fractions, with greater specific surface area and cation exchange capacity, tend to retain more organic matter than sandy soils (Kögel‐Knabner et al., 2008).
-While sandy soils generally show lower organic matter retention due to their poor water-holding capacity and increased aeration (Yang et al., 2021).
-The lowest OC content observed in Sample No. 13, characterised by relatively high sand and low clay content, and the highest OC content in Sample No. 12, with highest clay content, are consistent with these findings.
+Moreover, fine soil fractions, with greater specific surface area and cation exchange capacity, tend to retain more organic matter than sandy soils (Kögel‐Knabner et al., 2008). .
+As demonstrated in the study by Yang et al. (2021), the retention of organic matter in sandy soils is typically lower in comparison to other soil types.
+This is due to the fact that sandy soils possess both a reduced capacity for water retention and increased aeration.
+The lowest OC content observed in Sample No. 13, characterised by relatively high sand and low clay content, and the highest OC content in Sample No. 12, with the highest clay content, are consistent with these findings.

 The soils exhibited higher sand content compared to silt and clay.
-The highest sand content was recorded in Sample No. 5, and the lowest in Sample No. 12.
-The highest clay content was observed in Sample No. 12, and the lowest in Sample No. 1.
-Overall, the dominance of sand over silt and clay across all samples indicates sandy loam to loamy sand textures, characteristic of highly weathered, well-drained lateritic soils of Kerala.
+The highest sand content was recorded in Sample No. 5, while the minimum was recorded in Sample No. 12.
+The clay content of the samples was found to vary significantly., and the lowest in Sample No. 1.
+The preponderance of sand over silt and clay in all samples suggests the presence of sandy loam to loamy sand textures, which are indicative of highly weathered, well-drained lateritic soils characteristic of Kerala.
 The high sand content in the samples may be attributed to intense leaching and erosion driven by the tropical climate and heavy rainfall of the region (Chandran et al., 2005).